python-telegram-bot/python-telegram-bot/README.rst

 We believe that the best way to learn this package is by example.
 Here are some examples for you to review.
-Even if it is not your approach for learning, please take a look at ``echobot.py``, it is the de facto base for most of the bots out there.
-Best of all, the code for these examples are released to the public domain, so you can start by grabbing the code and building on top of it.
+Even if it is not your approach for learning, please take a look at ``echobot.py``.
+It is the de facto base for most of the bots out there.
+Best of all, the code for these examples is released to the public domain, so you can start by grabbing the code and building on top of it.

 Visit `this page <https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/README.md>`_ to discover the official examples or look at the examples on the `wiki <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples>`_ to see other bots the community has built.